KidsSMIT/KS-BOT/README.md

 - "Set an alarm for 8:40:00 AM" - To set an alram for 8:40:00 AM

 # Important Changes
+- KS-Bot will now notify you on the client side when alarm is over, rather than just notifying you via email.
 - KS-Bot can now track timezone, during message request

 # Important Updates